vitest-dev/vitest/docs/api/vi.md

 - **Type**: `() => Vitest`

-Resets modules registry by clearing cache of all modules.
+Resets modules registry by clearing the cache of all modules.
 This allows modules to be reevaluated when reimported.
-Top-level imports cannot be reevaluated.
+Top-level imports cannot be re-evaluated.
 Might be useful to isolate modules where local state conflicts between tests.

 ```ts
 import { vi } from 'vitest'